TheLostHomeyAppRepositories/net.tornbloms.samjin/README.txt

-Add support for SmartThings devices.
+Add support for Samjin devices.